This post was originally written in 2017. Applications for the 2020 Women’s Leadership Accelerator are open through Oct. 31, 2019.

 With this in mind, we designed the Women’s Leadership Accelerator to help advance women in digital journalism.
 The intensive program provides a lifelong connection to a cohort of amazing women, tools to troubleshoot your biggest challenges at work and one-on-one mentoring from some of the top women leaders in digital journalism.

 Repeatedly, we’ve heard from past participants that the Women’s Leadership Accelerator has been transformational.
-Here are a few thoughts from women in the 2017 cohort.
+Here are a few thoughts from women who have gone through the program:

 Rubina Madan Fillion, Director of Audience Engagement at The Intercept shares, “I started the Women’s Leadership Accelerator with high expectations.
 It far surpassed them.
 The program is so much more than a weeklong training; it’s a transformative experience that offers both professional and personal fulfillment.
 Through the Accelerator, I worked alongside brilliant digital journalists on the biggest challenges facing our industry.
 They have become my dear friends and confidantes.
 Members of my cohort celebrate each other’s successes as they launch new products, speak at major conferences and get promotions or impressive new jobs.
 We’re plugged into a much larger network of newsroom leaders who are eager to learn from each other and help others succeed.
 Participating in the program is one of the best things a digital journalist can do for herself.”